vu-rdm-tech/yoda-vu-nl/getting-started/getting-started-portal.md

 After completion of a study, the data in that subfolder can be deposited so that it is kept for 10 years or longer.
 Use the "Submit" button to deposit the subfolder.
-This will copy the contents of the subfolder to the Vault folder as a new data package (see below).
+This will copy the contents of the subfolder to the Vault folder as a new data package.
 Before doing so, the subfolder must be described with metadata, which can be entered by clicking on the Metadata button.
 The folder named "vault-..." contains deposited data packages.
 Once deposited, data cannot be removed.
 Therefore the vault can be used to account for data